 The parties (advertisers, complainants, agencies, publishers and other parties contacted during an investigation) should keep confidential all material submitted and correspondence entered into in relation to the case that is not already in the public domain.
-Copies of draft recommendations (see paragraph 36) are sent to the relevant parties, who must treat the recommendations as confidential until the date the ruling is published.
-Our published rulings are publicly available and we circulate them to the media.
+The principle of confidentiality that attaches to the identity of public complainants, our draft recommendations and the correspondence that takes place about them has previously been upheld by a Judgment of the High Court.
+The parties must therefore treat that material as confidential.
+Our rulings should also be treated as confidential until they are published on our website.